tmcgilchrist/ghuntley/content/contact.md

 # linkedin

-I accept connections from anyone.
+I accept connections on [LinkedIn](https://linkedin.com/in/geoffreyhuntley ) from anyone.
 I don't respond to interactions or requests from people that originate from LinkedIn unless we have met in person.
 If you want to catch up for coffee then organise by a medium other than LinkedIn that way I know you have atleast at minimum read this page.
 # skype

 If I'm scheduled to talk with you, find me on Skype via my email address.
 For anything else, please use email or Twitter, I keep Skype connections to those who really need to communicate over that channel.